 In August 2023, the U.S. banking regulators proposed a rule that would require banking organizations with \$100 billion or more in total assets to comply with long-term debt requirements and clean holding company requirements that currently apply only to global systemically important banking organizations.
-This proposal would also impose a long-term debt requirement on certain categories of insured depository institutions that are not consolidated subsidiaries of U.S. GSIBs, including insured depository institutions with \$100 billion or more in total assets, such as Truist Bank.
-If adopted, this proposal would require the Company and Truist Bank to each maintain a minimum outstanding eligible long-term debt amount of no less than the greatest of (i) 6% of risk-weighted assets, (ii) 2.5% of total leverage exposure (applies to institutions subject to the Supplementary Leverage Ratio) and (iii) 3.5% of average total consolidated assets.
+This proposal would also impose a long-term debt requirement on certain categories of insured depository institutions, including insured depository institutions with \$100 billion or more in total assets, such as Truist Bank.
+If adopted, this proposal would require the Company and Truist Bank to each maintain a minimum outstanding eligible long-term debt amount of no less than the greatest of (i) 6% of risk-weighted assets. (ii) 2.5% of total leverage exposure and (iii) 3.5% of average total consolidated assets.
 Truist Bank would be required to issue the minimum amount of eligible long-term debt to the Company, and the Company would be required to issue the minimum amount of eligible long-term debt externally.
 In addition, if adopted as proposed, the clean holding company requirement would limit or prohibit the Company from entering into certain transactions that could impede its orderly resolution, including, for example, prohibiting the Company from entering into transactions that could spread losses to subsidiaries and third parties, as well as limiting the amount of the Company's liabilities that are not eligible long-term debt.

 This report provides certain quantitative and qualitative information on Truist's LCR.
-It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2022 and Quarterly Report on Form 10-Q for the period ended September 30, 2023 and the Consolidated Financial Statements for Bank Holding Companies - FR Y-9C for the period ended September 30, 2023.
-Truist's SEC filings are located on its website at ir.truist.com/sec-filings and Truist's other regulatory reports are located on its website at ir.truist.com/otherfilings.
+It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2023 and the Consolidated Financial Statements for Bank Holding Companies - FR Y-9C for the period ended December 31, 2023.
+Truist's SEC filings are located on its website at ir.truist.com/sec-filings and Truist's other regulatory reports are located on its website at ir.truist.com/other-filings.